agermanidis/population-infinite/README.md

 __In class tutorial__: Training a machine learning model using Runway.

-__Assignment:__ Create a dataset based on a portion your online activity, and train a [text-generation model (GPT-2) with it](https://medium.com/runwayml/creating-a-custom-gpt-2-slack-bot-with-runwaymls-hosted-models-c639fe135379).
+__Assignment:__ Create a dataset based on a portion your online activity, and use that to train an image or text generation model on Runway.

 __Reading for next week__:
 * [Venkatesh Rao, Life Spirit Distillation](https://breakingsmart.substack.com/p/life-spirit-distillation)